Nahom-pro/Bash_Automations/interface_mode/ReadMe.md

     * To check the changes use
        -> iwconfig wlan0

+# Remember,
-# Remember wlan0 is the common wireless interface name.
+  * wlan0 is the common wireless interface name.
 If your interface name is different from this, change wlan0 to your wireless interface name.
-Specially parror user!!!
+Specially parrot user!!!